trentyou/trentyou.github.io/_posts/2014-12-4-UITableViewCell Shadows and Performance.md

 Another big issue with this approach is a _very_ noticable drop in performance.
 It may a little be hard to see on the simulator, but on my iPhone 5 the app stutters in a huge way, with the frame rate dropping to about 15-20 fps.

-I wasn't sure whether it was because my phone is slightly aging (the iPhone 5 came out in 2012), or whether my code was really inefficient.

-I looked online and found this post: http://markpospesel.wordpress.com/2012/04/03/on-the-importance-of-setting-shadowpath/
+I wasn't sure whether it was because my phone is slightly aging (the iPhone 5 came out in 2012), or whether my code was really inefficient so I looked online and found this post: http://markpospesel.wordpress.com/2012/04/03/on-the-importance-of-setting-shadowpath/

 I realized that the fix was actually really simple.
 We need to give Core Animation a set frame of the shadow by calling: